sjanel/coincenter/README.md

 Another example: `--trade-timeout 3min30s504ms`

+**Trade asynchronous mode**

+Above option allows to control the full life time of a trade until it is either fully matched or cancelled (at timeout).
+If you want to only **fire and forget** an order placement, you can use `--trade-async` flag.
+It will exit the place process as soon as the order is placed, before any query of order information, hence it's the fastest way to place an order.

+Note that it's not equivalent of choosing a **zero** trade timeout (above option), here are the differences:

+- Order is not cancelled after the trade process in asynchronous mode, whereas it's either cancelled or matched directly in synchronous mode
+- Asynchronous trade is faster as it does not even query order information

-__Trade Price Strategy__
+**Trade Price Strategy**

 Possible order price strategies:

 - `maker`: order placed at limit price and regularly updated to limit price (default)
 - `taker`: order placed at market price, should be matched immediately
 - `nibble`: order price continuously set at limit price + (buy)/- (sell) 1.
 This is a hybrid mode between the above two methods, ensuring continuous partial matches of the order over time, but at a controlled price (market price can be dangerously low for some short periods of time with large sells)

 Use command line option `--trade`, `--singletrade` or `-t` to make a single trade from a departure amount.

-__Trade Price Picker__
+**Trade Price Picker**

 In order to control more precisely the price of the order, `coincenter` supports custom price as well thanks to `--trade-price` option.
 Note that this is not compatible with above **trade price strategy** option.
 `--trade-price` expects either an integer (!= 0) representing a **relative** price compared to the limit price, or a monetary amount representing an **absolute** fixed price (decimal amount with the price currency).